etheleon/etheleon.github.io/_posts/articles/2018-12-16-tidying-up-pandas.md

     .loc[:5, [["sepal_width", "sepal_length"]]]  # selects the 1st 5 rows
 ```

-Initially, I though the following `df[['col1', 'col2']]`  pattern would be a good map.
-But realised we cannot do slices of the columns similar to `select`.
+Initially, I thought the following `df[['col1', 'col2']]`  pattern would be a good map.
+But quickly realised we cannot do slices of the columns similar to `select`.

 ```r
 # R